Sidarth-V/UsedCarApp/README.md

 ## Accomplishments we're proud of
-Achieveing a high accuracy of 84 percent given the amount of data and the variablility of outliers.
+Achieving a high accuracy of 84 percent given the amount of data and the variablility of outliers.
 Integrating all the facets of the project together was another special part of the hack.

 ## What we learned